 Listen, really listen.

-Aside from the fact that active listening is a great habit to build to be a strong leader, team mate and compassionate human being, refining your listening skills has broader benefits.
+Aside from the fact that active listening is a great habit to build to be a strong leader, teammate, and compassionate human being, refining your listening skills has broader benefits.
 “Listening” is another way of saying pay attention.
-Pay attention to what you customer needs.
+Pay attention to what your customer needs.
 Pay attention to your teammates, their moods and what they might be asking for (motivation, direction, more resources).

-Pay attention to the big picture: Does the work you’re doing and the strategy you’re aligned with fit your company’s mission, vision and principles?
+Pay attention to the big picture: Do the work you’re doing and the strategy you’re aligned with fit your company’s mission, vision, and principles?
 Sometimes you just need to lift up your head from your screen, remove your headphones and listen to what’s going on around you.

 Master your project management tool.